8 tips to reduce abdominal bloating

 If you are interested in finding out about working with me to improve your digestive health, I recommend you take a look at the Digestive Health Package.
 Please go to my website to make a booking or contact me.

-I am a naturopath, nutritionist, herbalist and certified wellness coach with clinics in Gladesville and Sydney CBD.
+I am a naturopath, nutritionist, herbalist and certified wellness coach with a clinic in Surry Hills, near Sydney CBD.

 This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinic.